-Quicken is a software application you purchase and download to your computer (or mobile device).
+Quicken is a software application you purchase (starts around $30 for the Starter Edition but quickly goes up) and downloads to your computer (or mobile device).

 EveryDollar is a budgeting tool affiliated with Dave Ramsey (Lampo Group) and works off the principle of zero-based budgeting.
-It’s a very beautiful looking app, available on iPhone and Android, and you have the option of using the free version of the paid Plus version ($99/year).
+It’s a very beautiful-looking app, available on iPhone and Android, and you have the option of using the free version or the paid Plus version ($79/year).